knimu/NEXUS/README.md

 gunicorn
 pytest

-These are standard open-source software libraries used for data processing, graph analysis, web serving, deployment, and testing.
+These are standard open-source libraries used for:

+Data processing
+Graph analysis
+Web application development
+Production serving
+Automated testing
-🧩 Pre-existing Components
+Pre-existing Components

 NEXUS was developed as a project for AI Defense Lab 2026.

 No pre-existing NEXUS implementation was intentionally reused as the core project.

-The project uses standard open-source libraries such as Pandas, NetworkX, Flask, Gunicorn, and Pytest.
+The project uses standard open-source libraries including:

+Pandas
+NetworkX
+Flask
+Gunicorn
+Pytest
-🔑 Secrets & Credentials
+Secrets & Credentials

 No API keys, passwords, authentication tokens, private credentials, or confidential data are required for the core project.

 Do not add credentials or secrets to the repository.

-🔬 Reproducibility
+Reproducibility

-The adversarial experiment is deterministic for the same input and mutation configuration.
+The adversarial experiments use controlled mutations and the same detection pipeline for comparison.

 The experimental principle is: